-ZGN-1061 is only in Phase 1 clinical development and ZGN-839 is in pre-clinical development, therefore we expect to continue to incur significant expenses and operating losses for the foreseeable future.
+ZGN-1061 is currently in Phase 1 clinical development, therefore we expect to continue to incur significant expenses and operating losses for the foreseeable future.
 We anticipate that we will continue to incur expenses, if and as we:

-- advance the development of ZGN-1061 through a Phase 1 clinical trial and if successful, later-stage clinical trials; - advance ZGN-839 into clinical development and successfully complete clinical trials of ZGN-839; - seek to identify additional indications for our product candidates; - seek to obtain regulatory approvals for our product candidates; - add operational, financial and management information systems; - · add personnel, including personnel to support our product development and future commercialization; and - maintain, leverage and expand our intellectual property portfolio.
+- advance the development of ZGN-1061 through a Phase 1 clinical trial and if successful, later-stage clinical trials; - · seek to identify additional product candidates and indications for our product candidates;

+- seek to obtain regulatory approvals for our product candidates; - add operational, financial and management information systems; - · add personnel, including personnel to support our product development and future commercialization; and - maintain, leverage and expand our intellectual property portfolio.

-We expect that our existing cash and cash equivalents and marketable securities as of June 30, 2016, will enable us to fund our operating expenses and capital expenditure requirements for at least the next 18 months.
+We expect that our existing cash and cash equivalents and marketable securities as of September 30, 2016, will enable us to fund our operating expenses and capital expenditure requirements for at least the next 18 months.
 We have based this estimate on assumptions that may prove to be wrong, and we may use our available capital resources sooner than we currently expect.
-Because of the numerous risks and uncertainties associated with the development ZGN-1061 and ZGN-839 and because the extent to which we may enter into collaborations with third parties for the development of these product candidates is unknown, we are unable to estimate the amounts of increased capital outlays and operating expenses associated with completing the research and development of our product candidates.
-Our future capital requirements for ZGN-1061 and ZGN-839 will depend on many factors, including:
+Because of the numerous risks and uncertainties associated with the development ZGN-1061 and because the extent to which we may enter into collaborations with third parties for the development of these product candidates is unknown, we are unable to estimate the amounts of increased capital outlays and operating expenses associated with completing the research and development of our product candidates.
+Our future capital requirements for ZGN-1061 will depend on many factors, including:

-- the costs, timing and outcome of regulatory review; - the costs of future research and development activities, including clinical trials; - the costs of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending intellectual property-related claims; - · the extent to which we acquire or in-license other products, product candidates, or technologies; and - our ability to establish any future collaboration arrangements on favorable terms, if at all.
+- · the costs, timing and outcome of regulatory review; - the costs of future research and development activities, including clinical trials; - the costs of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending intellectual property-related claims; - · the extent to which we acquire or in-license other products, product candidates, or technologies; and - our ability to establish any future collaboration arrangements on favorable terms, if at all.

 Until such time, if ever, as we can generate substantial product revenue, we expect to finance our cash needs through a combination of equity offerings, debt financings, collaborations, strategic alliances and licensing arrangements.
 To the extent that we raise additional capital through the sale of equity or convertible debt securities, the ownership interest of our stockholders will be diluted, and the terms of these securities may include liquidation or other preferences that adversely affect your rights as a common stockholder.
 Debt financing, if available, may involve agreements that include covenants limiting or restricting our ability to take specific actions, such as incurring additional debt, making capital expenditures or declaring dividends and may require the issuance of warrants, which could potentially dilute your ownership interest.
-If we raise additional funds through collaborations, strategic alliances or licensing arrangements with third parties, we may have to relinquish valuable rights to our technologies, future revenue streams, research programs of ZGN-1061 or ZGN-839 or grant licenses on terms that may not be favorable to us.
-If we are unable to raise additional funds through equity or debt financings when needed, we may be required to delay, limit, reduce or terminate our product development or future commercialization efforts or grant rights to develop and market ZGN-1061 or ZGN-839 that we would otherwise prefer to develop and market ourselves.
+If we raise additional funds through collaborations, strategic alliances or licensing arrangements with third parties, we may have to relinquish valuable rights to our technologies, future revenue streams, research programs or grant licenses on terms that may not be favorable to us.
+If we are unable to raise additional funds through equity or debt financings when needed, we may be required to delay, limit, reduce or terminate our product development or future commercialization efforts or grant rights to develop and market ZGN-1061 that we would otherwise prefer to develop and market ourselves.